HishamT/Intro-to-Matrix-Algebra/Introduction to Matrix Algebra.md

 Another special matrix we will consider is the **inverse matrix** of a general matrix **A** denoted as **A**<sup>-1</sup>.
 This inverse matrix is only defined for square matrices and bears the special property:
 * **A** **A**<sup>-1</sup> = **A**<sup>-1</sup> **A** = **I**

-However, generating an inverse matrix for **A** is a fairly complex task that merits its own article and consequently is beyond the scope of this introductory lesson on matrix algebra.
-Often times courses in linear algebra devote one full lecture solely to calculating the inverse of a matrix.
-As with matrix multiplication, the calculation of an inverse matrix is not practical to be performed by a human and thus the use of a computer is necessary in order to obtain the matrix inverse.
-We will see how to do this Python later in this article.
+However, generating an inverse matrix for **A** is a fairly complex task that is beyond the scope of this introductory lesson on matrix algebra and merits its own dedicated article.
+Often times, courses in linear algebra devote one full lecture solely to calculating the inverse of a matrix.
+As with matrix multiplication, the calculation of an inverse matrix is not practical to be performed by a human and thus the use of a computer is necessary.
+We will see how to do this in Python later in this article.

 ## Matrix Algebra in Python